Home > 13 Affordable Upgrades That Will Absolutely Transform Your Rental

 It’s all about the finishes

-A few examples of typically underwhelming rental finishes are the lighting fixtures, the flooring, faucets and showerheads, towel rings and holders, and sometimes the light switch plates.
+A few examples of typically underwhelming rental finishes are the lighting fixtures, the flooring, faucets and showerheads, towel rings and holders, and light switch plates.

 So what is a renter friendly home upgrade?

-In my books, it’s any modification you make to your rental home that:
+In my books, a renter friendly home improvement is any modification you make to your rental home that:

 1. Paint